Building spatial symmetries into parameterized quantum circuits for faster training: Orb circuits

 We call the spatial symmetries of a Hamiltonian its automorphism group, that is defined as follows. \begin{definition} Given a Hamiltonian $H$, we define its automorphism group $\aut \subset S_n$ as the subgroup of permutations $\pi_a$ that leave $\ham$ unchanged.

 \end{definition}

-\fsip{ Given commutation of $\ham$ with an element $\pi_a \in \aut$, it is known that $\ham$ can be simultaneously diagonalized with $\pi_a$, that is, $\ham$ is block diagonal in the eigenbasis of $\pi_a$.
+Given commutation of $\ham$ with an element $\pi_a \in \aut$, it is known that $\ham$ can be simultaneously diagonalized with $\pi_a$, that is, $\ham$ is block diagonal in the eigenbasis of $\pi_a$.
 More generally, operators $\ham$ commuting with groups of unitaries, as in \cref{eq:auto}, will also adopt a block decomposition inherited from the structure of the group.
 For instance, in the case of translational invariance of a system, each of these blocks corresponds to a subspace of states with given momentum.
-Similarly, circuits with the same symmetries also share the same block structure, such that when applied to an initial state with support in a single block, will produce a state remaining in such block, thus allowing exploration of smaller subspaces of the Hilbert space. }
+Crucially, the search for a ground state can be limited to a search within each (or a subset) of the individual symmetry blocks, thus reducing the Hilbert space that has to be considered and the expressibility of the circuits employed.
+Given that circuits with the same symmetries also share the same block structure, when applied to an initial state with support in a single block, one can ensure that these will prepare states remaining in the same block, thus allowing exploration of a smaller subspace of the Hilbert space.

-In the following, we focus our attention on ground-state preparations in the invariant subspace of $\aut$ which contains all the states $\ket{\psi(\thv)}$ such that for all $\pi_a \in \aut$, $\ket{\psi(\thv)}=\pi_a \ket{\psi(\thv)}$.
-As we now discuss, these can be efficiently parameterized by equivariant circuits applied to easy-to-prepare initial states such as $\ket{0}^{\otimes n}$ or $\ket{+}^{\otimes n}$. \fsip{Note however that the same techniques are directly applicable to any other block defined by $\aut$, as long as the corresponding initial states can be efficiently prepared.}
+In the following, we focus our attention on ground-state preparations in the \emph{invariant subspace} of $\aut$ which contains all the states $\ket{\psi(\thv)}$ such that for all $\pi_a \in \aut$, $\ket{\psi(\thv)}=\pi_a \ket{\psi(\thv)}$.
+As we now discuss, search in this subspace can be efficiently parameterized by equivariant circuits applied to easy-to-prepare initial states such as $\ket{0}^{\otimes n}$ or $\ket{+}^{\otimes n}$.
+Note however that the same techniques are directly applicable to any other block defined by $\aut$, as long as the corresponding initial states can be efficiently prepared.